Curriculum

 Prerequisite: PHCEU 7010, or Special Permission from Instructor

-This course will review fundamental aspects of pharmacokinetics with an emphasis on understanding concepts for compartmental and non-compartmental modeling, physiologic modeling, and modeling of targeted drug delivery systems.
+This course will review fundamental aspects of pharmacokinetics with an emphasis on understanding concepts for compartmental and noncompartmental modeling, physiologic modeling, and modeling of targeted drug delivery systems.
 The goal of the course is to understand how these techniques can be used to optimize drug delivery.

-Spring 2023 Schedule
+Spring 2025 Schedule

 3.0 Credit Hours, Full Semester

-Instructor: James Herron & Shawn Owen
+Instructor: James Herron, Daniel Malone, & Shawn Owen

-W, F 10:30AM - 12:00PM, EHSEB 4100B, Class 10214
+W, F, 10:30AM - 12:00PM, EHSEB 4100B, Class 8583

 CHEM 7150 - Bioinorganic Chemistry